Lewandowski Hearing Devolves into Bedlam as Democrats Lose Control

-Former Trump campaign manager Corey Lewandowski frustrated House Judiciary Committee Democrats during a contentious hearing on Tuesday that Democrats had hoped would fuel support for President Trump’s impeachment but instead devolved into chaos.
+Former Trump campaign manager Corey Lewandowski frustrated House Judiciary Committee Democrats during a contentious hearing on Tuesday they had hoped would fuel support for President Trump’s impeachment but instead devolved into chaos.

 Democrats repeatedly tried and failed to get Lewandowski, a close ally of the president, to talk about his conversations with the president.
 The White House has asserted those conversations should remain private due to executive privilege, and Lewandowski stayed within those limits.